JanPhilipp-Bullenkamp/MorseMesh/README.md

 # MorseMesh

 This repo provides code for working with discrete Morse theory on meshes.
-It contains functions for Morse theory based edge detection and segmentation, a cluster based segmentation using only the edges as well as a graphical user interface to use the methods.
+It contains functions for Morse theory based edge detection and segmentation, a cluster based segmentation using the Morse theory based edges as well as a graphical user interface to use the methods.

 # Contents
 - [Requirements](#requirements)